WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

     Signature = sh-param-list

-The parameterised identifier in the list MUST have parameters named "sig", "integrity", "validity-url", "date", and "expires".
-The parameterised identifier MUST also have either "cert-url" and "cert-sha256" parameters or an "ed25519key" parameter.
+The parameterised identifier in the list MUST have parameters named "sig", "integrity", "validity-url", "date", "expires", "cert-url", and "cert-sha256".
 This specification gives no meaning to the identifier itself, which can be used as a human-readable identifier for the signature.
 The present parameters MUST have the following
 values: